sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-annotations/cp-mobile-dev-kit-annotations.md

 ---

-Mobile Development Kit brings OData annotations capabilities to your cross-platform applications.
+mobile development kit brings OData annotations capabilities to your cross-platform applications.
 MDK editor supports generating List-Detail pages based on annotations.
 List-Detail pages are similar to a Master-Detail page, but it is two pages instead of one.
 The MDK editor parses existing annotations to give you a huge leap forward in your cross-platform applications.

 ![MDK](img-0.1.gif)